pamagister/pamagister/README.md

 - 👋 Hi, I’m @pamagister
-- 👀 I’m interested in Test Automation, MATLAB, FMI and Python.
+- 👀 I’m interested in AI, Test Automation, MATLAB, FMI and Python.
-- 🌱 I’m currently learning SSP
+- 🌱 I’m currently learning how to improve other people's lives as well as your own, for the benefit of all
-- 📫 How to reach me ...

 <!---
 pamagister/pamagister is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.